 The at-fault parties have the tools to escape liability.
 Older Americans are more susceptible to slip and fall and get hurt.
 Some nursing home residents suffer from mental conditions that can make it hard to speak up.
 You need our experienced West Palm Beach personal injury attorneys in your corner to stop them from getting away with it.

-When you hire Hollander Law Firm, P.A., you can rest assured that our lawyers will:
+When you hire Hollander Law Firm Accident Injury Lawyers, you can rest assured that our lawyers will:

 - Report the abuse to all appropriate authorities and help you get your loved one out of the dangerous situation